-The registration situation for sonographers is complex (Thomson and Patterson, 2014)3.
+The registration situation for sonographers is complex (Thomson and Paterson, 2014)3.

 The majority of sonographers are statutorily registered, but this will depend on their professional background and is not achievable for all.
 Statutory registration will most likely be as a radiographer or clinical scientist with the Health and Care Professions Council (HCPC) or as a midwife or nurse with the Nursing and Midwifery Council (NMC) and not as a sonographer, which is not a protected title.
-Whether statutorily registered or not, sonographers are encouraged to apply to register with the Public Voluntary Register of Sonographers (PVRS) which is administered by the Society and College of Radiographers.

-For some sonographers, this will be the only register available to them.
-For those sonographers who are already statutorily registered, applying to register with the PVRS will help to protect the public and support the case for statutory regulation.
-This was recommended by the then Health Professions Council (HPC) to the Secretary of State for Health in 2009 but has not progressed.
+For many sonographers, the only register available to them was the Public Voluntary Register of Sonographers (PVRS) administered and managed by the College of Radiographers (CoR).
+Following a report by the Professional Standards Authority (PSA) in July 2019 (section 1.2.1) the CoR will not continue to run the PVRS after February 28th 2021.
+The register will transfer to the PSA accredited Register of Clinical Technologists (RCT).
+Applying to the RCT register will help to protect the public and support the case for statutory regulation, which was recommended by the then Health Professions Council (HPC) to the Secretary of State for Health in 2009 but has not progressed.

-Government policy since 2011 has been not to bring further aspirant groups into statutory registration unless there is a clear evidence of clinical risk that requires this.4
+Government policy since 2011 has been not to bring further aspirant groups into statutory registration unless there is a clear evidence of clinical risk that requires this.4 [2020]